-There is yet another reason why Section 2 of the Voting Rights Act cannot be read to bar felon disenfranchisement laws: such an interpretation would exceed Congress's enforcement powers under the Fourteenth and Fifteenth Amendments.

-These two Reconstruction amendments contain parallel grants of power to Congress to "enforce" the amendments' substantive provisions "by appropriate legislation."
-But as the Supreme Court has emphasized in recent years, Congress cannot rewrite the constitutional provisions, as "Congress does not enforce a constitutional right by changing what that right is."
-It has no power to engage in a "substantive redefinition of the . . . right at issue," and can only

-"enact prophylactic legislation"-legislation that "proscribes facially constitutional conduct"-to the extent necessary "in order to prevent and deter unconstitutional conduct."
+Reading Section 2 of the VRA to bar felon disenfranchisement laws may also exceed Congress's enforcement powers under the Fourteenth and Fifteenth Amendments.
+These two Reconstruction amendments contain parallel grants of power to Congress to "enforce" the amendments' substantive provisions "by appropriate legislation."93 But as the Supreme Court has emphasized in recent years, Congress cannot rewrite the constitutional provisions, as "Congress does not enforce a constitutional right by changing what that right is."94 It has no power to engage in a "substantive redefinition of the ... right at issue,"95 and can only "enact prophylactic legislation"-legislation that "proscribes facially constitutional conduct"-to the extent necessary "in order to prevent and deter unconstitutional conduct."96

-Accordingly, the Supreme Court has insisted that "[t]here must be a congruence and proportionality between the injury to be prevented or remedied and the means adopted to that end."
-To meet that test, Congress must do two things: (a) "identify conduct transgressing . . . substantive provisions" of the amendments; and (b) "tailor its legislative scheme to remedying or preventing such conduct."

-The first requirement demands that Congress develop a "legislative record" that demonstrates a "history and pattern" of unconstitutional state conduct.
-In other words, "[f]or Congress to enact proper enforcement legislation, there must be a record of constitutional violations."
-To meet the second requirement, the purportedly prophylactic legislation must not be "so out of proportion to a supposed remedial or preventive object that it cannot be understood as responsive to, or designed to prevent, unconstitutional behavior."
-Congress thus must narrowly "tailor its legislative scheme to remedying or preventing such conduct."
+Accordingly, the Supreme Court has insisted that "[t]here must be a congruence and proportionality between the injury to be prevented or remedied and the means adopted to that end."97 To meet that test, Congress must do two things: (a) "identify conduct transgressing . . . substantive provisions" of the amendments; and (b) "tailor its legislative scheme to remedying or preventing such conduct."98 The first requirement demands that Congress develop a "legislative record" that demonstrates a "history and pattern" of unconstitutional state conduct.99 In other words, "[f]or Congress to enact proper enforcement legislation, there must be a record of constitutional violations."100 To meet the second requirement, the purportedly prophylactic legislation must not be "so out of proportion to a supposed remedial or preventive object that it cannot be understood as responsive to, or designed to prevent, unconstitutional behavior."101 Congress thus must narrowly "tailor its legislative scheme to remedying or preventing such conduct."102

-There can be no dispute: Section 2 would fail both tests if it were construed to prohibit felon disenfranchisement.
-To begin with, "when Congress enacted the VRA and its subsequent amendments, there was a complete absence of congressional findings that felon disenfranchisement laws were used to discriminate against minority voters."
-That is enough to doom any construction of Section 2 that reaches felon disenfranchisement.
-In Oregon v.
-Mitchell, for example, the Supreme Court struck down the 1970 amendments to the VRA that, among other things, tried to lower from twenty-one to eighteen the minimum voting age throughout the Nation.
-The Court struck down the voting-age provision to the extent it applied to state elections.
-In announcing the Court's judgment, Justice Black noted that "Congress made no legislative findings that the twenty-one-year-old vote requirement was used by the States to disenfranchise voters on account of race."
-Congress has not made any such legislative findings about felon disenfranchisement, either.
+It would be difficult for Section 2 to pass either test if it were construed to prohibit felon disenfranchisement.
+To begin with, "when Congress enacted the VRA and its subsequent amendments, there was a complete absence of congressional findings that felon disenfranchisement laws were used to discriminate against minority voters."103 In Oregon v.
+Mitchell, for example, the Supreme Court struck down the 1970 amendments to the VRA that, among other things, tried to lower from twenty-one to eighteen the minimum voting age throughout the nation, to the extent it applied to state elections.104 In announcing the Court's judgment, Justice Black noted that "Congress made no legislative findings that the twenty-one-year-old vote requirement was used by the States to disenfranchise voters on account of race."105 Congress has not made any such legislative findings about felon disenfranchisement, either.106

-Not only has Congress not found that felon disenfranchisement has produced "any significant pattern of unconstitutional discrimination," and not only does "the legislative record . . . simply fail[] to show that Congress did in fact identify such a pattern," the record actually shows that Congress found the opposite.
-Congress saw nothing wrong with the "frequent requirement of States and political subdivisions that an applicant for voting or registration for voting be free of conviction of a felony," because it found that this requirement was "objective, easily applied, and do[es] not lend [itself] to fraudulent manipulation."
-It found that "tests for literacy or good moral character should be scrutinized, but felon disenfranchisement provisions should not."
-In short, "not only has Congress failed ever to make a legislative finding that felon disenfranchisement is a pretext... for racial discrimination[,] it has effectively determined that it is not."
+Not only has Congress not found that felon disenfranchisement has produced "any significant pattern of unconstitutional discrimination,"107 and not only does "the legislative record ... simply fail[] to show that Congress did in fact identify such a pattern,"108 the record actually shows that Congress found the opposite.
+Congress saw nothing wrong with the "frequent requirement of States and political subdivisions that an applicant for voting or registration for voting be free of conviction of a felony,"109 because it found that this requirement was "objective, easily applied, and do[es] not lend [itself] to fraudulent manipulation."110 It found that "tests for literacy or good moral character should be scrutinized, but felon disenfranchisement provisions should not."111 In short, "not only has Congress failed ever to make a legislative finding that felon disenfranchisement is a pretext ... for racial discrimination[,] it has effectively determined that it is not."112